Robotic tech vest

-Robotic tech vest (RTV) is a special wearable equipment protecting workers near industrial robots.
-It is similar to a high-visibility jacket but for robots.
-Robots can sense a vest from a distance and avoid moving into it, thus protecting the wearer from collisions.
+Robotic tech vest (RTV) is a wearable safety device designed to protect workers operating near industrial robots.
+It functions similar to a high-visibility jacket, but it communicates wirelessly with robotic systems to create a safety zone around the wearer.
+Robots can sense an RTV from a distance and can slow, stop, or reroute its path to avoid collisions.

 History

 The Occupational Safety and Health Administration (OSHA) has studied the topic of workers' safety in the areas of operating robots and concluded: "Studies indicate that many robot accidents occur during non-routine operating conditions, such as programming, maintenance, testing, setup, or adjustment.
 During many of these operations the worker may temporarily be within the robot's working envelope where unintended operations could result in injuries."
 Before employing RTVs, workers marked out the area where they would be working to enable the robotic route planner to smartly route around that area.